BRAVE: Emotional Support for those affected by Domestic Abuse

 • The Freedom Programme

 Ask your support worker, social worker, or mental health professional to make a referral or contact BRAVE by emailing us at BRAVE@berkshire.nhs.uk to discuss whether the service could be helpful for you.
-You can also download the referral form by clicking the button above (see “What We Do at BRAVE”) and send it to the BRAVE email address.
+You can also download the referral form by clicking here and send it to the BRAVE email address.

 If you are making a referral, please note that the person you’re referring must be registered with a GP in Berkshire, safely away from the alleged perpetrator, and not currently engaging in other forms of therapy.